PSPDFKit/pspdfkit-web-signing-service-example/README.md

 This application implements a signing service compatible with PSPDFKit Server and its digital signatures signing API in Node JS.

+## Support, Issues and License Questions

+PSPDFKit offers support for customers with an active SDK license via https://pspdfkit.com/support/request/

+Are you [evaluating our SDK](https://pspdfkit.com/try/)?
+That's great, we're happy to help out!
+To make sure this is fast, please use a work email and have someone from your company fill out our sales form: https://pspdfkit.com/sales/

 # Setup

 ## With Docker